UB-Mannheim/PalMA/INSTALL.md

 For a PalMA station you need a computing device (e.g. a regular PC or a Raspberry Pi) with internet access and a monitor connected to it.
 The larger the screen, the greater the benefit.

 PalMA runs on Linux (tested on Debian 9 Stretch and Raspbian), needs a webserver with PHP and SQLite and some viewer programs.
 Hardware requirements are relatively low.
-For reasonable performance we recommend something at least as strong as a Raspberry Pi 3.
+For reasonable performance we recommend something at least as powerful as a Raspberry Pi 3.

 ## Required packages